libavg/libavg/sphinxdoc/fx.rst

         .. py:attribute:: hue

-           Used to get/set the color-angle.
-The interpretation of this
+           Used to get/set the color angle.
+Ranges depend on the current colorize mode and are the same as in Photoshop.

         .. py:attribute:: lightness

-           Set :py:attr:`lightness` - offset.
+           Set :py:attr:`lightness` offset.
 Adds a per pixel offset in brightness.

         .. py:attribute:: saturation

            Set :py:attr:`saturation` of Node.
-Values should be between 0 and 1.
-Invalid values will be clipped off.
+Valid values are the same as in Photoshop.

-        .. py:attribute:: tint
+        .. py:attribute:: colorize

-           If :py:attr:`tint` is :py:const:`True`, all colors will be tinted according to the current :py:attr:`hue` value
+           If :py:attr:`colorize` is :py:const:`True`, all colors will be tinted according to the current :py:attr:`hue` value

-        .. py:method:: setParams(hue, saturation, lightness)

     .. autoclass:: NullFXNode